RxnRover/RxnRover/docs/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

 for this plugin can be found under ``First-Party Plugins >  Plugin Classes > Analyzers > Liquid Chromatography > Mock LC Parser``, where there will be acquisition instructions and a brief description of the plugin.
-Follow the link given in the Plugin Catalog listing to the Github release section for the Mock LC Parser and then download the plugin by clicking :guilabel:`rxnrover_lib_mock_lc_parser-X.X.X.X.vip` located under the "Assets" section at the bottom of the page.
+Follow the link given in the Plugin Catalog listing to the GitHub release section for the Mock LC Parser and then download the plugin by clicking :guilabel:`rxnrover_lib_mock_lc_parser-X.X.X.X.vip` located under the "Assets" section at the bottom of the page.

 .. figure:: mock_lc_parser_release.png
    :alt: Screenshot of the Mock LC Parser release section.

-   Mock LC Parser github release section showing the release name, description, and downloadable assets.
+   Mock LC Parser GitHub release section showing the release name, description, and downloadable assets.

 Mock Pump
 ^^^^^^^^^